 SBA 7(a) Loans: The Essential Guide

 However, the most beneficial small business financing option remains the coveted SBA Loan.
-Backed by the Small Business Administration, SBA loans offer the highest borrowing amounts, lowest interest rates, and longest repayment terms of any lending product.
+Backed by the Small Business Administration, SBA loans offer the highest borrowing amounts, the lowest interest rates, and the longest repayment terms of any lending product.

 The drawback is that SBA loans also carry the steepest qualification requirements.
 That becomes even more muddled as there are no exact requirements, and each lender sets their own standards.